giordano/Cuba.jl/docs/index.rst

 Suave-Specific Keywords
 ~~~~~~~~~~~~~~~~~~~~~~~

-These optional keywords can be passed only to :func:`Suave`:
+These optional keywords can be passed only to :func:`suave`:

 - ``nnew`` (type: ``Integer``, default: ``1000``): the number of new integrand
   evaluations in each subdivision